 FINANCIAL ENVIRONMENT.
 The global recession has had a severe impact on most nations, and governments have responded by cutting budgets and focusing on getting the best value for money.
-Financial concerns have made governments more aware of the importance of good governance in the defence sector, but also underlined the fact that reduced waste due to corruption plays a key part of maintaining operational capability.
+Financial concerns have made governments more aware of the importance of good governance in the defence and related security sector, but also underlined the fact that reduced waste due to corruption plays a key part of maintaining operational capability.

 POLITICAL ENVIRONMENT.
 Corruption and other unethical behaviour erode the public's trust in the armed forces, and in some cases can undermine the government itself.
 Large-scale corruption will evoke public indignation, and may lead to social unrest and revolts.
-In recent years, senior defence leaders have realised the importance of building integrity and facilitating good governance in the defence sector to maintaining public trust and shoring up the defence budget.
+In recent years, senior defence leaders have realised the importance of building integrity and facilitating good governance in the defence and related security sector to maintaining public trust and shoring up the defence budget.

 OPERATIONAL ENVIRONMENT.
-Around the late 2000s, NATO and partner nations learned that huge amounts of money were being lost in Afghanistan because of systemic corruption.1 Until that point, military and political officials seemingly turned a blind eye to the local corruption as a way of doing business.
-As
+Around the late 2000s, NATO and partner nations learned that huge amounts of money were being lost in Afghanistan because of systemic corruption.
+Until that point, military and political officials seemingly turned a blind eye to the local corruption as a way of doing business.
+As a result, money flowing into the country was often channelled not to those who needed it most, but to criminal patronage networks, including the adversary.